collinsuzoma-blip/Netflix-Dashboard-POWER-BI-/README.md

 # Netflix Content Dashboard (Power BI)

-This repository contains a Power BI dashboard built to explore Netflix’s content library.
+The Power BI dashboard presented in this repository is a tool for visualizing the content library of Netflix.
-The focus of this project is **clear insights, clean layout, and recruiter-friendly storytelling**, rather than over-designed visuals.
+The main goal of this project is clear insights, clean layout, and recruiter-friendly storytelling, not the creation of over-designed visuals.

-The dataset is embedded directly in the Power BI file, so the report opens and works immediately without external connections.
+The data needed for the report is incorporated directly into the Power BI file, so there is no need for external connection, the report just opens and works right away.

+# Project Overview

+Simple and at the same time practical questions the dashboard is able to answer:

+- What was the growth of Netflix content by year?
+- Which types of content ruled the platform?
+- What countries were the biggest contributors of titles?
+- How can one title be examined in detail?

+The report consists of two pages, allowing for both high-level analysis and title-level exploration.

 ---

-## Project Overview

-The dashboard answers simple but practical questions:

-- How has Netflix content grown over time?
-- What types of content dominate the platform?
-- Which countries contribute the most titles?
-- How can individual titles be explored in detail?

-The report is split into two pages to support both **high-level analysis** and **title-level exploration**.

----

-## Report Pages
+# Report Pages

-### 1. Overview
+# 1. Overview
-This page provides a summary view of the Netflix catalog:
+The catalog of Netflix is being viewed in the summary through this page:
 - Content trend over time using the *Date Added* hierarchy
-- Distribution of Movies vs TV Shows
+- Movie vs TV Shows distribution
 - Category and genre breakdown
 - Geographic distribution of titles by country

-This page is designed for quick insights and executive-style review.
+The page is designed for quick insights and executive-style review.

-### 2. Single Title View
+# 2. Single Title View
-This page allows deeper exploration:
+The user can take a deeper dive into the content through this page:
-- Filter by title using slicers
+- Title can be filtered with slicers
-- View detailed metadata (type, rating, year added)
+- Detailed metadata (type, rating, year added) can be viewed
-- See country-level availability and supporting visuals
+- Country-level availability and supporting visuals can be seen

-This view demonstrates drill-down analysis and interactive reporting.
+This view exemplifies drill-down analysis and interactive reporting.

----

-## Data Structure
+# Data Structure

-The Power BI model includes multiple related tables, representing a realistic catalog-style dataset:
+The Power BI model is composed of multiple tables that are related to each other and thus representing a realistic catalog-style dataset:

 - Titles (main fact table)
 - Categories / genres